-If you’ve taken the plunge and bought your own golf cart rather than renting one to save money, then it’s a good idea to look at buying a trailer to haul it from course to course.
-Choosing one to fit your particular model golf cart shouldn’t be too hard if you get the size and weight correct.
+If you’ve taken the plunge and bought your own golf cart rather than renting one to save money, then it’s a good idea to look at purchasing a trailer for a golf cart to pull it from course to course.
+Choosing the right one to fit your particular model golf cart shouldn’t be too hard if you get the size and weight correct.

-On a non-custom trailer, the trailer you are choosing will have a safety rating so make sure that the one you’re choosing has the best rating possible.
+On a non-custom trailer, the golf cart trailer you are choosing will have a safety rating so make sure that your choice has the best rating possible.
 Find a trailer that can use the back hatch as a ramp for your golf cart so you can easily load and unload your golf cart without having to pack any additional ramps.

 Safety chains and tail light wiring harnesses are a must-have to protect your investment and fellow drivers.
-Take the time to ensure the signals and brake lights operate properly before heading into traffic.
-There are some excellent receivers and hitches for sale here.
+Take the time to ensure the signals and brake lights operate correctly before heading into traffic.
+There are some excellent receivers and hitches for sale on Amazon.

 Always check out the manufacturer’s reviews online and compare them to your individual needs.

-How Much Does A Golf Cart Weigh? – A Comparison of The Top 3
+How Much Do Golf Carts Weigh? – A Comparison of The Top 40

-A golf cart’s weight (Listed as Curb Weight) is important to know when it comes to determining if your trailer is up to the task.
+A golf cart’s weight (Listed as Curb Weight) is vital to know when it comes to determining if your trailer is up to the task.
+Your vehicle should be checked to ensure it can pull the combined weight.

 The golf cart’s weight is between 630 and 1600 lbs based on the available new models in the top three manufacturers, EZGO, Club Car, and Yamaha.
 These numbers vary due to passenger capacity, gas or electric, and aluminum or steel frames.

-Owning a lightweight SUV like my Honda HRV, I was concerned about the towing capacity I have versus the weight of the trailer plus the cart.
+Owning a lightweight SUV like my Honda HRV, I was concerned about the towing capacity I need versus the weight of the trailer to pull plus the golf cart’s weight.
 Obviously, an electric cart is going to have two different weights: with batteries and without.
-The batteries are 63 to 72 lbs each and you can multiply that times how many your cart takes.
+The batteries are 63 to 72 lbs each, and you can multiply that times how many your cart takes.

 |Manufacturer||Model||Dimensions (Height omitted - Varies With Top/No Top)||Curb Weight (with Batteries)||Dry Weight (without Batteries)|